KittyGiraudel/site/_posts/2012-01-01-countdown.md

 ---
 <section>
 <p>Hey guys!
 Just a quick article to introduce <a href="https://github.com/HugoGiraudel/Countdown.js">Countdown.js</a>, a little script I recently made.
 During the last weeks, I've been practicing with JavaScript.
 It has been on <a href="http://hugogiraudel.com/2013/05/13/things-to-do-2013/">my wishlist for 2013</a> and I'm glad that I could made some progress with it.</p>
-<p>In order to start making clean scripts and not poorly designed pieces of crappy jQuery dumped in the global object, I have revisited <a href="http://codepen.io/HugoGiraudel/pen/jtJrq">an old countdown script</a> I made a while back with the litteral object pattern.</p>
+<p>In order to start making clean scripts and not poorly designed pieces of crappy jQuery dumped in the global object, I have revisited <a href="http://codepen.io/HugoGiraudel/pen/jtJrq">an old countdown script</a> I made a while back with the <a href="http://css-tricks.com/how-do-you-structure-javascript-the-module-pattern-edition/">object literal pattern</a>.</p>
 </section>
 <section id="why-another-one">
 <h2>Why another countdown script? <a href="#why-another-one">#</a></h2>